 The 2019 Easterseals Disability Film Challenge will be held the weekend of April 5-7, 2019, and registration is open until Wednesday, April 3.

-For the 5th year of the Film Challenge, registered filmmakers – with and without disabilities – are given a span of 55 hours over the designated weekend to write and produce short films (three-to-five minutes) that Help Change the Way We View Disability, which are then judged in four award categories – Best Film, Best Filmmaker, Best Actor and Best Awareness Campaign – by a noted and diverse group of entertainment industry talent.
+For the 6th year of the Film Challenge, registered filmmakers – with and without disabilities – are given a span of 55 hours over the designated weekend to write and produce short films (three-to-five minutes) that Help Change the Way We View Disability, which are then judged in four award categories – Best Film, Best Director, Best Actor and Best Awareness Campaign – by a noted and diverse group of entertainment industry talent.

-Since the challenge launched in 2013, aspiring filmmakers from around the world have created more than 150 films, which have been viewed online and at film festivals around the world.
+Since the challenge launched in 2013, aspiring filmmakers from around the world have created more than 200 films, which have been viewed online and at film festivals around the world.

-For more information, full rules & regulations or to register, visit: disabilityfilmchallenge.com and view last year's winning films below.
+To register for this 2019 film challenge, visit: disabilityfilmchallenge.com and view last year's winning films below.

-Easterseals Disability Film Challenge 2017 Best Film
+Easterseals Disability Film Challenge 2018 Best Film

 Best Awareness Campaign